-Our program offers opportunities for research and study using the latest technology and equipment, in the lab or in the field.
-In faraway tropical rainforests and coral reef habitats or New Hampshire’s own lakes, forests, and seacoast, and in our state-of-the-art laboratories PSU students work hands-on with faculty members to answer some of life’s toughest questions.
+The Department of Biological Sciences offers opportunities for research and study using the latest technology and equipment, in the lab or in the field.
+In far-away tropical rain forests and deserts, New Hampshire’s own lakes, forests, and seacoast, and in our state-of-the-art laboratories PSU students work hands-on with faculty members to answer some of life’s toughest and most interesting questions.

 As a biology major you’ll experience:

-- Courses in zoology, anatomy and physiology, conservation, ecology, biochemistry, microbiology, genetics, and marine biology just to name a few
+- Courses in zoology, anatomy and physiology, conservation, ecology, biochemistry, microbiology, genetics, and neurobiology just to name a few

 - State-of-the-art laboratory and research facilities, including a 1,400-liter marine aquarium, fully equipped human physiology lab, BSL-2 Microbiology and Genetics labs, museum and specimen room, and rooftop greenhouse

 Bachelor of Science